Return to School During COVID-19 - Secondary

-School may not be able to offer the visits and activities that they usually use to help them get ready for the move.
+Your child may be anxious about going back to school.
 Remember the staff are experienced at helping children settle into high school.
 You can help it seem more familiar to your child by;

 - Letting your child try on their school uniform and gather the equipment they will need.
 Encourage them to feel positive and excited about their fresh start.

 - Get back into school day routines in plenty of time. *Click here* to look at our page on back to school preparation.